-Liverpool beats Tottenham 2-0 to win sixth European title
+Salah joy, Liverpool beats Tottenham to win 6th European Cup

 Alisson Becker scooped up a spinning shot from Dele Alli and made a double-save from Son Heung-min and Moura with 10 minutes to go.

+“We should have put more craziness in our performance,” Tottenham goalkeeper Hugo Lloris said.
+“It took too much time to put Liverpool in difficulty.”

-It was goalkeeping that made the difference, showing $85 million was well spent by American owner John Henry after Loris Karius was banished for making costly mistakes in last year’s final.
+It was Liverpool’s goalkeeping that made the difference, showing $85 million was well spent on Alisson by American owner John Henry after Loris Karius was banished for making costly mistakes in last year’s final.

 “You have a goalkeeper who makes difficult things look easy,” Klopp said.
 “Thank you very much.”